-After a little time, when he felt less dizzy, he opened his eyes and placed the murdered gladioli on the table and wiped his hands on his handkerchief.86 morals between good and evil.
+After a little time, when he felt less dizzy, he opened his eyes and placed the murdered gladioli on the table and wiped his hands on his handkerchief.

+Because Peake's logic is as solid s a rock, it is not surprising that Mr. Pye's mis deeds should result in two horns on either side of his temple as he tries to balance his morals between good and evil.
 We laugh at cowardice and laziness, and accidental situations and puns, and riddles; should we not also laugh at goodness?

-Because Peake's logic is as solid s a rock, it is not surprising that Mr. Pye's misdeeds should result in two horns on either side of his temple as he tries to balance his

-86 Mervin Peake, Mr. Pye, (New York:1984), pp. 145-147.
+86Mervin Peake, Mr. Pye, (New York:1984), pp. 145-147.

 We laugh, understand, and marvel, and we do so for a number of reasons.
 We may enjoy a momentary release of inhibition with sexual innuendo, or a brief surge of pleasure in the misfortunes of our friends, or a sense of moral superiority with respect to cowardice, or laziness, gluttony, vanity, or pretentiousness.
-And while we may assume the god's eye view of looking down from above with what Leacock calls, 'the kindly contemplation of the incongruities of human nature, 87 our 'sudden glory' derives from our ability to see clearly, not necessarily from the degradation of others or the defilement of absolutes.
+And while we may as-sume the god's eye view of looking down from above with what Leacock calls, 'the kindly contemplation of the incongruities of human nature,87 our 'sudden glory' derives from our ability to see clearly, not necessarily from the degradation of others or the defilement of absolutes.
 Mr. Pye serves as an example of comic virtue and while we laugh at his predicaments, we do not despise him for trying to be as good as he can; we do not laugh at the ideal behind the "comedy of errors," at things yearned for by the human spirit which are beyond our understanding.
 We do not, for example, laugh at the rules of Euclidian geometry, but we certainly can laugh at our mistakes in calculation and our misunderstanding of basic principles.
 We are sometimes in danger, like the woman in Matisse's studio, of confusing a woman with a picture.